 Compared to EICV2, in EICV3 less of the aggregate income is derived from agriculture and rents and a higher share of income comes from non-farm wages and self-employment (Table 3.3).
 This pattern is true in all provinces.
-The increase in the share of wage income and the drop in agricultural income share reflect higher growth in the former compared to the latter.
-Own business share (i.e. self-employment income share) has increased by roughly three times between the two surveys, but the above caveat applies.
-Nevertheless, a higher share of self-employment is not only due to higher mean income but also due to the higher proportion of individuals engaging in self-employment when EICV3 took place.
-The share of rent income decreased from a quarter to 8.4% over the same time period.2
+The increase in the share of wage income and the drop in agricultural

-The share of private transfers decreasedfrom about 9% to 7%, although it increasedin some locations as in Kigali City.
+The share of private transfers decreased from about 9% to 7%, although it increased in some locations as in Kigali City.
 The drop is observed in all five consumption quintiles.
 In contrast, public transfers' income share increases from 0.4% to 3.2%.
-Based on the income data, it appears that targeting of public transfers became more effective after EICV2, as it not only increases aggregate but induces a higher increase of income share in the poorest households compared to the wealthiest ones.InEICV2, public transfers constituted a share of 0.1% of income in the lowest consumption quintile while theshare in the highest quintile was 0.8%.
+Based on the income data, it appears that targeting of public transfers became more effective after EICV2, as it not only increases in aggregate but induces a higher increase of income share in the poorest households compared to the wealthiest ones.InEICV2, public transfers constituted a share of 0.1% of income in the lowest consumption quintile while theshare in the highest quintile was 0.8%.
 ForEICV3 this share increased to 4.8% in the lowest and 2.2% in the highest quintile (Table 3.3).